18F/methods/pages/journey-mapping.md

  - Information, devices, and services they use (in service of their behaviors);
  - A set of discrete moments or major decisions they make;
  - The emotions associated with these moments or decisions.
 Emoticons or emoji work well here.

 2. Create a visual map showing the order in which people exhibit behaviors, use information, make decisions, and have emotions.
 A few different approaches:
  - Group elements into a table of “phases” related to the personal narrative of each persona.
  - Create a graphic representation of this data by illustrating the narrative of each persona and where they share contextual components with one another.
  - A combination of the two.

 3. Discuss the map with stakeholders.
 Point out insights it offers.
 Use these insights to establish design principles.
 Think about how to collapse or accelerate a customer’s journey through the various phases.
 Incorporate this information into the project’s scope.

-You can also map user journeys as part of a workshop with stakeholders, similar to a design studio.
+You can also map user journeys as part of a workshop with stakeholders, similar to a [design studio](../design-studio/).

 ## Applied in government research

 No PRA implications.
-The PRA explicitly exempts direct observation and non-standardized conversation, 5 CFR 1320.5.(h)3.
+The PRA explicitly exempts direct observation and non-standardized conversation, 5 CFR 1320.5(h)3.
 Any user who participates will lead you through their journey their own way.
-See the methods for Recruiting and Privacy for more tips on taking input from the public.
+See the methods for [Recruiting](../recruiting/) and [Privacy](../privacy/) for more tips on taking input from the public.

 ## Additional resources